 Martin is an Irish national living in Dublin.

-Martin decides to move to Northern Ireland with his Canadian wife Shannon.
+Prior to 31 December 2020, Martin decides to move to Northern Ireland with his Canadian wife Shannon.

 The Common Travel Area